Jevisha/ebookshopping/README.md

-# E-Book-Store
+# E_Book_Store
-###E-Book store is an online web application where the customer can purchase books online.
+E-Book store is an online web application where the customer can purchase books online.
 The user can login using his account details or new customers can set up an account very quickly.
  E-Book Store Website provides customers with online shopping through a web browser.
 A customer can, create, sign in to his account, place items into a shopping cart.